Nabeel-Zawia/weather-app/README.md

 ```js
   const API_KEY = "YOUR_API_KEY_HERE";
 ```

-6-Replace it with your own key
+-Replace it with your own key

 That’s it!
 Save the file and refresh the page — the app will now fetch live weather data.

-🖥️ Usage
+#🖥️ Usage

 - Open index.html in your browser
 - Type the name of any city
 - Click “Get Weather”
 - See the city’s temperature and weather description instantly 🌦️

-📡 Data Source
+#📡 Data Source

 All weather information is provided by the OpenWeather API